Coping with Grief

 Florence was preceded in death by Joseph, her beloved husband of 62 years; daughter, Cecilia; son, Richard; sisters Dorothy Richmond, Margaret Shaughnessy; brothers Robert, Donald, George, and William Gignac.

 Florence and Joseph were members of Sacred Heart Church in Calumet and Saint Peter the Apostle Church in Naples.
 When Florence could no longer attend church services, she participated in televised Mass every morning.
 Florence experienced great joy and tremendous challenges in her life.
 She found comfort, strength, and peace through her Catholic faith.

-A Funeral Mass for Florence will be held at a later date in the summer at Sacred Heart Church with the Rev. Fr.
-Gracious Pulimoottil, MCBS officiating, followed by a private service at Lake View Cemetery.
-The Naples Funeral Home and Ryan Funeral Home in Calumet are assisting the family with arrangements.
-In lieu of other expressions of sympathy, the family suggests donations to the American Cancer Society or other charity of your choice.
+A Mass of Christian Burial will be celebrated on Saturday July 1, at 11:00 a.m. at Sacred Heart Church in Calumet, with Rev. Fr Gracious Pulimoottil, MCBS officiating.
+Family will greet relatives and friends at a light reception in the church hall from 12:00 p.m. to 1:00 p.m. followed by a private service at Lake View Cemetery.
+In lieu ot other expressions of sympathy, the family suggests donations to the American Cancer Society or charity of your choice.